yesufeng/Bikesharing/Readme.txt

 The focus of the current analysis is therefore, to find community groups among all bike stations and compare their daily/hourly usage so as to estimate the neighborhood and mainly usage of bikes.

+  The data is probably converted from New York Citi Bike, the largest bike sharing system around the US, which has 332 stations as of May 2013.

 By Yesu Feng
 11/09/2014